Rock 'n' Roller Coaster Starring Aerosmith

-Rock 'n' Roller Coaster Starring Aerosmith is an enclosed, launched roller coaster located at Disney's Hollywood Studios within Walt Disney World.
+Rock 'n' Roller Coaster Starring Aerosmith is an indoor launched roller coaster located at Disney's Hollywood Studios within Walt Disney World.
 Manufactured by Vekoma, the roller coaster opened to the public on July 29, 1999.
 It uses linear motor electromagnetic technology for acceleration, which propels riders from 0 to 57 mph in 2.8 seconds.
-Riders experience up to 5 Gs and travel through three inversions, which include a sea serpent roll and a corkscrew.
-The attraction also features recorded music as well as appearances from the well-known rock band Aerosmith.
+Riders experience up to 5 Gs and travel through three inversions, which include a sea serpent and a corkscrew.
+The attraction also features recorded music and appearances from American rock band Aerosmith.

-A second installation with an identical track layout opened as Rock 'n' Roller Coaster avec Aerosmith at Walt Disney Studios Park within Disneyland Paris on March 16, 2002.
-It closed in September 2, 2019 and was replaced with Avengers Assemble: Flight Force, as part of the new Avengers Campus Paris themed land.
+A second installation with an identical track layout opened as Rock 'n' Roller Coaster avec Aerosmith within Disneyland Paris at Walt Disney Studios Park on March 16, 2002, along with the rest of the park.
+It was later re-themed to Avengers Assemble: Flight Force as part of the new Avengers Campus themed land at the park.

+In November 2024, Disney announced that the attraction at Disney's Hollywood Studios would be re-themed to The Muppets, following the closure of Muppet*Vision 3D.
+The re-theme is scheduled to open in summer 2026.

 History

 In April 1998, Disney-MGM Studios (later named Disney's Hollywood Studios) announced that they would be adding Rock 'n' Roller Coaster.
 The ride was set to open in 1999 for the park's tenth anniversary.
 The park hired Vekoma to build the launched indoor roller coaster, and construction began two months prior to the announcement in February 1998.
 The track layout was completed by June 1998.

 Soft opening cast member previews began in June 1999.
 The following month, the attraction held its grand opening on July 29 with a special, invitation-only party featuring Aerosmith as the guests of honor.
 Winners were taken to the park, in stretch limousines and received complimentary meals.
 After a special performance by painter Denny Dent, winners received the chance to ride the roller coaster with one of the Aerosmith band members.
-A picture from the special event is on display near the exit of the ride.

-In each train, there are a total of 120 speakers.
+A picture from the special event is on display near the exit of the ride.In each train, there are a total of 120 speakers.
 There are five surrounding each rider, consisting of two mid-range speakers, two tweeters, and a subwoofer placed under the seat.

-The Walt Disney Studios Park version of the ride opened on March 16, 2002.
-It featured the same track layout as the Walt Disney World installation, but the theme and line queue were different.
+The Walt Disney Studios Park version of the ride officially made its debut in time for the park's grand opening on March 16, 2002.
+It featured the same track layout as the Walt Disney World installation, but the theme and queue line were different.
+The attraction was located in the Backlot area near Moteurs...
+Action!: Stunt Show Spectacular, becoming one of the park's only three opening day rides, with Studio Tram Tour: Behind the Magic and Flying Carpets Over Agrabah being the others.
 In 2007, the queue was modified to accommodate single riders in addition to FASTPASS.